 Other: varies depending on use.
 Contact the reserve director, Cristina Sandoval.

-Non-research groups are permitted on approved trails and on the beach.
+Classes and tour groups are permitted on approved trails and on the beach, outside of the Snowy Plover fenced habitat.
+Please do not approch the plover fence.
+Stay near the ocean's edge.
 Other habitats are available for college class projects upon request to the reserve director.